Church in Danger

-'Church in Danger' was a political slogan used by the Tory party, and particularly by High Tories in elections during Queen Anne's reign.
+"Church in Danger" was a political slogan used by the British Tory party, and particularly by High Tories in elections during Queen Anne's reign.

-'Church in Danger' was a rallying call for many Anglicans in England who feared that the established Church of England was under attack by the policies of the Whigs, particularly the Toleration Act 1688.
+The slogan was a rallying call for many Anglicans in England who feared that the established Church of England was under attack by the policies of the Whigs, particularly the Toleration Act 1688.
 The Act allowed freedom of worship to Nonconformists i.e., Protestants who dissented from the Church of England such as Baptists and Congregationalists but not to Catholics.
 Nonconformists were allowed their own places of worship and their own teachers, if they accepted certain oaths of allegiance.